 Dear Mr. Sage,

 I enjoy keeping up to date in my garden with new Salvias I read about online.
-This year, I'm interested in Radio Red, Bright Eyes, Summer Jewel White, Windwalker and Lavender Sprite.
+This year, I'm interested in Radio Red, Bright Eyes, Summer Jewel White and Windwalker.
 When will they be available at FBTS?

 Also, please let me know what new Elk Rainbow Sages you will introduce this year.

 One more thing: Rare Salvias are another one of my interests.
 I try to add one or two a year.
 So I'd like to know when you will be adding rare ones to your catalog.

 Due to a variety of practical reasons, we don't grow all of the new Salvias on the market.
 But before I explain why, I want to assure you that we will be offering some of your new favorites:

 - Summer Jewel White Tropical Sage (Salvia coccinea 'Summer Jewel White')

 - Radio Red Autumn Sage (S. greggii 'Radio Red') and

 - Windwalker ® Royal Red Salvia (Salvia darcyi x S. microphylla 'PWIN3S')